-VERSION 2018.0.01
+VERSION 2020.0.02

 Jade Software Corporation Limited cannot accept any financial or other responsibilities that may be the result of your use of this information or software material, including direct, indirect, special or consequential damages, or loss of profits.
 There are no warranties extended or granted by this document or software material.

 You should be very careful to ensure that the use of this software material and/or information complies with the laws, rules, and regulations of the jurisdictions with respect to which it is used.
 No part of this document may be reproduced or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of Jade Software Corporation Limited.

 The information contained herein is subject to change without notice.
 Revisions may be issued to advise of such changes and/or additions.

-Copyright © 2018 Jade Software Corporation Limited.
+Copyright © 2021 Jade Software Corporation Limited.

 All rights reserved.

 JADE is a trademark of Jade Software Corporation Limited.
 All trade names referenced are the service mark, trademark, or registered trademark of the respective manufacturer.

-For details about other licensing agreements for third-party products, you must read the JADE ReadMe.txt file.
+For details about other licensing agreements for third-party products, you must read the JADE Readme.txt file.

-Conten nts iii
+Conten ts ili

-Before You Begin vi i
+Before You Begin vii

 Who Should Read this Guide

-What's Included in this Guide
+What's Included in this Guide vii

-Related Documentation
+Related Documentation vi

-Conventions
+Conventions viii

-Conventions · · · · · · · · · · · · · · · · · · ·

-Chapte er 1 Administering a JADE Synchronized Database Service (SDS) Environment g
+Chapte r 1 Administering a JADE Synchronized Database Service (SDS) Environment 9

 Overview g

 Implementing a Database Recovery Strategy 10

-Disaster Recovery
+Disaster Recovery 10

 Offline Inquiry Processing

-Delta Databases 11
+Delta Databases

-SDS and RPS Delta Database Operational Characteristics 12
+SDS and RPS Delta Database Operational Characteristics

-Database Tracking and RPS Replication 12
+Database Tracking and RPS Replication

-Administrative Restrictions 12
+Administrative Restrictions

-SDS_ReasonDeltaModeEntered Tracking Stopped Reason Code 13
+SDS ReasonDeltaModeEntered Tracking Stopped Reason Code

 SDS and Recovery Considerations when Using Partitioned Database Files

-RPS Considerations 14
+RPS Consideration 14

-Synchronized Database Service Functionality 14
+Synchronized Database Service Functionality

 Database Roles in a Synchronized Database Environment

 Primary Database Role

 Secondary Database Role

-Subroles
+Subroles 16

-Synchronizing with a Primary
+Synchronizing with a Primary 16

-Selecting the Journal Synchronization Mode for a Secondary Database
+Selecting the Journal Synchronization Mode for a Secondary Database 16

 Journal Block Write Mode

-Journal Switch Mode 17
+Journal Switch Mode

-Synchronization Mode and Disaster Recovery 17
+Synchronization Mode and Disaster Recovery

 Disaster Recovery in Journal Block Write Mode

 Disaster Recovery in Journal Switch Mode

 Delayed Replay

 Deferring SDS Transactions

 Version Information

-Security and Authentication
+Security and Authentication 19

 SDS Takeover Operations

-Negotiated Takeovers
+Negotiated Takeovers 19

-Hostile Takeovers 20
+Hostile Takeovers

-Considerations before Performing a Takeover 20
+Considerations before Performing a Takeover

 Preparing for a Takeover Operation 21

 Performing a Negotiated Takeover

-Performing a Hostile Takeover
+Performing a Hostile Takeover 21

-Backing Up and Restoring Secondary Databases
+Backing Up and Restoring Secondary Databases 21

 Quiesced Database Backup

+Commit-coherent Backup

 Online Database Backup

 Offline Database Backup

 Creating a Secondary Database from an Online Backup of a Primary Database

-Reorganizing an SDŚ Database
+Reorganizing an SDS Database

-Configuring the Synchronized Database Service
+Configuring the Synchronized Database Service 23

 [ConnectionParams] Section

-[SyncDbService] Section
+[SyncDbService] Section 24

 JADE Initialization File Configuration Examples

 Example 1

 Example 2

 Creating your First SDS Environment

 Recommendations

-Assumptions

-1
+-